No Way Out (2005): Event

 Before the event went live on pay-per-view, Hardcore Holly and Charlie Haas defeated Kenzo Suzuki and René Duprée, with Hiroko, in a match taped for Heat.
 The match ended after Holly performed an Alabama Slam on Suzuki for the win.
-The first match that aired on pay-per-view was the WWE Tag Team Championship match between The Basham Brothers, Doug and Danny, and the challengers, Eddie Guerrero and Rey Mysterio Jr. The Basham were in control of the match until Mysterio performed a moonsault.
+The first match that aired on pay-per-view was the WWE Tag Team Championship match between The Basham Brothers, Doug and Danny, and the challengers, Eddie Guerrero and Rey Mysterio.
+The Basham Brothers were in control of the match until Mysterio performed a moonsault.
 He tagged Guerrero, who hit Doug with a title belt whilst the referee was distracted.
 After a 619 from Mysterio, Guerrero pinned Doug to win the title.

-The second match was between Heidenreich and Booker T. Heidenreich dominated Booker for the entire match.
-Heidenreich was disqualified after hitting Booker with a Steel chair.
-After the match, Heidenreich attempted to pin Booker.
+The second match was between Heidenreich and Booker T. Heidenreich dominated Booker T for the entire match.
+Heidenreich was disqualified after hitting Booker T with a Steel chair.
+After the match, Heidenreich attempted to pin Booker T.

 The next match was the Cruiserweight Open for the WWE Cruiserweight Championship.
 The first two competitors were the defending champion, Funaki and Paul London.
 London pinned Funaki with the help of Spike Dudley, who entered early.
 With the help of the eliminated Funaki, London pinned Dudley.
 The next participant was Shannon Moore, who missed a Corkscrew Moonsault, allowing London to perform a 450° splash to eliminate him.
 The fifth entrant was Akio, who was eliminated by countout.
 The final participant was Chavo Guerrero Jr. Guerrero took control of the match, and when London tried to perform a roll-up, Guerrero pinned London using the ropes to win the title.

 The fourth match was The Undertaker versus Luther Reigns.
 Mark Jindrak accompanied Reigns to the ring but was ejected before the match started.
-Reigns hit the Undertaker with the ring bell and applied various submission holds.
+Reigns hit The Undertaker with the ring bell and applied various submission holds.
 The Undertaker countered with a Tombstone piledriver to win the match.